ImFlow/ImFlowMail/README.md

 1. vue-based page
 2. static wordpress page (example view below)

-## Installation
+## Server Installation

-We recommened you to use our released Dockerfile to serve your node.js server application, but you can also start the application on webspace which is supporting node.js.
+We recommened you to use our Dockerfile to serve your node.js server application, but you can also start the application manually using plain old node.

-Before starting your server you have to edit the __app.js__ file in the root directory.
+Before starting your server you have to edit the __customers.js__ file in the root directory.

-1. __Adding an api key__
+### Adding an customers and api key

-Open your __app.js__ file and search the following code:
+Open your __customers.js__ file and search the following code:
 ```javascript
 const customers = [
     {